askarikzm/wifihello/docs/NETAXIS_TECHNICAL_DOCUMENTATION.md

 ### 1.1 Overview

-WANCOM is an enterprise-grade ISP Customer Portal designed for fiber-optic internet service providers.
+NetAxis is an enterprise-grade ISP Customer Portal designed for fiber-optic internet service providers.
 The platform provides a comprehensive solution for customer self-service, billing management, payment processing, network operations, and administrative functions.

 ### 1.2 Key Capabilities